BC PNP for Caregivers & ECEs

 Eligible NOC Codes

-The "Caregiver" category covers several distinct roles, each with different requirements:
+The "Caregiver" category covers several distinct roles, each with different requirements.
+Make sure you select the correct NOC code and TEER category for your position:

 | NOC | Title | TEER | BC PNP Stream |